 Without CDC data yet available for 2020, it’s hard to say what the numbers will show — but Dr. Goje explains a few factors that might impact STD data for the pandemic year:

-- At the height of the pandemic, field and health officers who track the spread of STDs were re-tasked to do contact tracing for COVID-19, with STD tracking largely put on hold.
+- At the height of the pandemic, field and health officers who track the spread of STDs were re-tasked to do contact tracing for COVID-19, with STI tracking largely put on hold.

 - In early 2020, the CDC reported a shortage of azithromycin, which is used to treat chlamydia and gonorrhea, as well as some respiratory infections.

-- Pandemic-induced supply chain shortages led to a lack of STD testing kits throughout the pandemic, making it historically difficult for medical providers to diagnose STDs.
+- Pandemic-induced supply chain shortages led to a lack of STD testing kits throughout the pandemic, making it historically difficult for medical providers to diagnose STIs.

 Resolve any pre-pandemic health issues